EmDe99/blocket-bostad-scraper/README.md

 "areaIdentifier": [],
 ```

-To:
+To (if you want to scrape only from the Stockholm area):

 ```
 "areaIdentifier": ["se/stockholm"]
 ```

-If you want to scrape only from the Stockholm area.
-You will also need to change the for loop range to matche the amount of listings in the specific area you choose.